opendatahub-io/ai-edge/docs/preparing_the_infrastructure.md

   Follow the instructions in the [Getting Started Guide](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.32/html/getting_started_guide/index) to install Red Hat OpenShift Local.

 > [!IMPORTANT]
-> 1. OpenShift local comes with three presets that represent managed container runtimes: `openshift`, `microshift`, and `podman`.
+> 1. OpenShift Local comes with three presets that represent managed container runtimes: `openshift`, `microshift`, and
+>    `podman`.
 We will use the `openshift` preset to create the local OpenShift cluster.
-> 1. Make sure you start the OpenShift Local cluster with at least 18GB of RAM and 6 CPU cores via `crc start --memory 18432 --cpus 6`
+> 1. Make sure you start the OpenShift Local cluster with at least 18GB of RAM and 6 CPU cores via
+>    `crc start --memory 18432 --cpus 6`

 Once the OpenShift Local cluster is up and running, you can use it as the edge cluster in the proof of concept and continue with the installation of the components in the next sections.

 ## Installation of Red Hat OpenShift Pipelines

-Building an inference service container with a trained model can be done using Red Hat OpenShift Pipelines.
-Follow the instructions in [pipelines/README.md](../pipelines/README.md) to install Red Hat OpenShift Pipelines and configure the core cluster to use it to build the inference service containers.
+Building an inference service container image with a trained model can be done using Red Hat OpenShift Pipelines.
+Follow the instructions in [pipelines/README.md](../pipelines/README.md) to install Red Hat OpenShift Pipelines and configure the core cluster to use it to build the inference service container images.

 ## Installation of Red Hat Advanced Cluster Management for Kubernetes (ACM)